Helping Injured and Orphaned Wildlife Return to Nature ~~ Education Through Awareness

 Thank you for caring, too!
 We couldn't do any of this important work without you.

 Photo: We rescued this double crested cormorant from John's Pass.
 He had swallowed a fish hook and it was sticking out of his chest.
-We were able to remove it rehab him with medicine and feed him until he healed.

 Eddie called us when he found a nest of baby squirrels after a tree in his yard had been cut down.
 We told him to put the babies in a box and cut a hole in the box large enough for mama squirrel to slip through.
 It worked!
 Mama squirrel came back and relocated all four of her babies to a safe location.
 Well done, Eddie!